brian-carroll/blog/articles/first-class-functions.md

        innerFunc
 ```

-To help us think about how to generate WebAssembly for innerFunc, let’s first refactor the source code to the equivalent version below.
+To help us think about how to generate WebAssembly for `innerFunc`, let’s first refactor the source code to the equivalent version below.

 ```elm
 outerFunc : Int -> (Int -> Int -> Int)